-Laura R. Haddock, Ph.D., has been a counseling professional for over 25 years in both clinical and academic settings.
+Laura R. Haddock, Ph.D., has been a counseling professional for more than 30 years in both clinical and academic settings.
 She received her Ph.D. in Counselor Education and Supervision from the University of Mississippi and currently serves as a contributing faculty member.
 Her clinical practice includes work with a variety of populations, with focus on identity issues and women experiencing significant life transitions.
 She is a licensed professional counselor-supervisor, national certified counselor, and approved clinical supervisor.
 Dr. Haddock is an active counseling professional and has served on the Mississippi Licensed Professional Counselors Board of Examiners and the executive boards for Mississippi Counseling Association and Mississippi Licensed Professional Counselors Association.
 She maintains an active research agenda and was the 2017 recipient of the Association of Counselor Education and Supervision Distinguished Service Award- Counselor Educator.
 Her research interests include counselor wellness and secondary trauma, spirituality, sexuality, cultural diversity, and supervision.

 COUN 6626 - Reearch Methods and Program Evaluation

 COUN 8125 - Teaching in Counselor Education

 COUN 8130 - Clinical Supervision

 MS Licensed professional Couselors Board of Directos, Board Member -

 Awards / Honors

 Distinguished Professional Service - Counselor Educator, Association of Counselor Education and Supervision, 2017

 Haddock, L. R., Falkner, J. (2018).
 “Who Am I?”: Unique Issues for Multiracial Youth.